wilburhimself/wilburhimself.github.io/src/content/blog/40-evaluating-rag-system-in-rails.md

 ---
-title: 'A Guide to Production-Ready RAG Evaluation in Rails'
+title: 'A Production-Oriented Guide to RAG Evaluation in Rails'
 pubDate: 2025-10-04
-description: 'A production-focused guide to building a robust, automated RAG evaluation framework in Rails with detailed code for metrics, parallelization, and CI/CD integration.'
+description: 'An advanced guide to building a robust, automated RAG evaluation framework in Rails, with production-minded code for metrics, parallelization, and CI/CD integration.'
 author: 'Wilbur Suero'
 image:
     url: 'https://wilbur.io/images/posts/evaluating-rag-system-in-rails.png'